 20.3 Release of Confidential Information

-Neither Party shall release or disclose Confidential Information to any other person, except to its employees, consultants, or to parties who may be or considering providing financing to or equity participation with Customer, on a need-to-know basis in connection with this Agreement, unless such person has first been advised of the confidentiality provisions of this Article 20 and has agreed to comply with such provisions.
+Neither Party shall release or disclose Confidential Information to any other person, except to its employees, consultants, or to parties who may be or considering providing financing to or equity participation with Customer, or to potential purchasers or assignees of Customer, on a need-to-know basis in connection with this Agreement, unless such person has first been advised of the confidentiality provisions of this Article 20 and has agreed to comply with such provisions.
 Notwithstanding the foregoing, a Party providing Confidential Information to any person shall remain primarily responsible for any release of Confidential Information in contravention of this Article 20.

 20.4 Rights

-Each Party retains all rights, title, and interest in the Confidential Information that each Party discloses to the other Party.
+Each Party retains all right, title, and interest in the Confidential Information that each Party discloses to the other Party.
 The disclosure by each Party to the other Party of Confidential Information shall not be deemed a waiver by either Party or any other person or entity of the right to protect the Confidential Information from public disclosure.

 20.5 No Warranties